joes1214/pokemonResetCounter/README.md

 As it currently stands, the current way to count each form is by using its desginated key.

-From the first form to the last: A, S, D, F, G
+From the first form to the last: A, S, D, F, G, H

 In order to start counting, the "Keyboard Count" button must be checked.